Effective Date: 25 May 2018

 We rely on one or more of the following grounds to legally collect and process your personal information:

-- Processing is necessary to fulfil a contract – We will process Your personal information, where necessary, for the performance of the contract which we have with You or Your school
+- Processing is necessary to fulfil a contract – We will process Your personal information, where necessary, for the performance of the contract which we have with You or Your education setting or organisation

 - You have provided consent – We will process Your personal information, where You have consented to us doing so.
 For example, We rely on Your consent to send You marketing notifications by email.
 You have the right to withdraw this consent at any time.
 Where consent is the only legal basis for processing certain aspects of Your personal information, We will cease to process that personal information if You withdraw Your consent.
 Any such withdrawal of consent will not affect the lawfulness of any prior use of that personal information, before the date of withdrawal.